Silent Symptoms of Type 2 Diabetes You Might Be Missing

 You’re tired all the time

-Of course you’re exhausted every now and then.
-But ongoing fatigue is a sign of diabetes worth paying attention to; it might mean the food you’re eating for energy isn’t being broken down and used by cells as it’s supposed to.
-“You’re not getting the fuel your body needs,” says Dobbins.
-“You’re going to be tired and feel sluggish.”
-But in many cases of type 2 diabetes, your sugar levels can be elevated for awhile, so these symptoms could come on slowly.
+It’s normal to be exhausted every now and then.
+But ongoing fatigue is an important symptom to pay attention to; it might mean that again, the food you’re eating for energy isn’t being used by cells as it’s supposed to.
+“If you’re not getting the fuel your body needs, you’re going to be tired and sluggish,” says Dobbins.
+That constant fatigue could be an early sign of diabetes.

 Check out more medical reasons you’re tired all the time.